ISA-tools/2isadoc/json-metadata/index.rst

 API
 -----------
-For the API see the ``usermeta`` pass the JSON as a python dictionary to the ISA_Tab class.
+For the API the ``usermeta`` paramater can be used to pass the JSON metadata as a python dictionary to the ISA_Tab class.
 See the following API documentation for class `mzml2isa.isa.ISA_Tab <http://2isa.readthedocs.io/en/latest/mzml2isa/api/isatab.html>`__  and class `nmrml2isa.isa.ISA_Tab <http://2isa.readthedocs.io/en/latest/nmrml2isa/api/isatab.html>`__

 Galaxy
 -----------